What is Remeron SolTab?

 You may take Remeron SolTab with or without food.

-Do not stop using Remeron SolTab suddenly, or you could have unpleasant withdrawal symptoms (such as dizziness, vomiting, anxiety, confusion, strange dreams, feeling shaky).
+Do not stop using Remeron SolTab suddenly, or you could have unpleasant symptoms (such as agitation, confusion, tingling or electric shock feelings).
 Ask your doctor how to safely stop using this medicine.

 Store at room temperature away from moisture, heat, and light.